 1. The District and CTA agree that this Project will have a two-part Pay-for-Performance Plan comprised of both a "School-Wide Team Pay-for-Performance" component and an "Individual Instructor's Pay-for-Performance" component for Reading and/or Math Teachers who are assigned to teach either or both of these subjects to students who take State Assessments in these subject areas.
 The attached Exhibit 1 containing the relevant Pay-for-Performance matrices will be used as an outline to assist the Parties each year of this Project to determine who will receive one or both of the two-part Pay-for-Performance Awards and the dollar amount(s) of those awards.
 The Parties agree that Exhibit 1 is a part of this MOU.
-When determining who will be recipients of the individual APPENDIX N - MOU - SIG III/Year 4 - SY17-18 Rosenwald Elementary School (cont'd)
+When determining who will be recipients of the individual instructor's Pay-for-Performance Award for the previous school year and who will be recipients of the School-Wide Team Pay-for-Performance Award for that previous school year, the Parties agree to meet and with the assistance of the Department of Research & Evaluation the Parties will make these determinations.
+Only instructional employees assigned to a budgeted position at the Project School (including Instructional Staff described in Section C of this MOU) and who were on duty for a minimum of ninety-nine (99) full or half-time contractual days at the Project School while this MOU is in effect and who remain at the Project School or District school the following school year or who leave the employment of the District in good standing will be eligible for consideration to receive a full or partial Pay-for-Performance Award for the previous school year.
+When meeting to determine who will be recipients of the Individual Awards and School-Wide Awards, the Parties will determine if an employee who has left the employment of the District left such employment in good standing on a case by case basis.

-Rosenwald 18 SIG III Year IV MOU
+Rosenwald ES SIG III Year IV MOU